-Disease and plagues have rocked world history, causing untold damage and claiming countless lives.
+Diseases and plagues have rocked world history, causing untold damage and claiming countless lives.
 Although still prevalent in the world today, modern advances in medicine and detection have made life a lot easier for those living today.
-However, before the intervention of current medicinal practices, disease and plagues wiped out populations, mutated and disfigured victims and spread epidemically.
-Efforts to quell the outbreaks included confined seclusion, laws passed on harbouring travellers or vagrants, and even those uninfected fleeing the area in panic!
-Unfortunately, it was usually only the wealthy who could afford to flee, leaving behind the poor to remain with the infected victims.